FAIR-Chem/fairchem/_sources/tutorials/advanced/embeddings.md

 4. 'x_E sum' - summed over atoms
 5. 'x_F sum' - This is related to the forces

 In principle other models could be adapted in a similar way.
 See [embedding-monkeypatch.py](./embedding-monkeypatch.py) for details on the patch.
-We simply run this notebook below to load it.
+We simply load the module to monkeypatch GemNet-OC.

-The OCP project is still under active development, and it is not yet clear what the best way to access these embeddings are, so this code is not yet part of the main development branch.
-This code was adapted from a branch at https://github.com/Open-Catalyst-Project/ocp/blob/gnoc-embeddings.

 ```{code-cell} ipython3
 import embedding_monkeypatch
 ```

+The OCP project is still under active development, and it is not yet clear what the best way to access these embeddings are, so this code is not yet part of the main development branch.
+This code was adapted from a branch at https://github.com/Open-Catalyst-Project/ocp/blob/gnoc-embeddings.

 # A diagnostic example